dannyh87/can-you-coach-app/docs/06-ui-design.md

 - Team selection.
 - Squad setup.
 - Match settings.
-- Event setup with curriculum recommendation panel.
+- Event setup with curriculum recommendation panel, tactical preset buttons, standard/custom search, and copy-previous setup options.
 - Review and create.

 The recommendation panel shows age group, inferred format, theme, week focus, matched events, missing events, and a `Use recommended events` CTA.
 It does not auto-select events.

+Tactical presets apply only when all prerequisite definitions resolve.
+Missing prerequisites keep the user on the setup step and avoid partial selection.

 ## Live Match Recording